-References to "we," "us," "our" or "ours" refer to Federal Realty Investment Trust and its directly or indirectly owned subsidiaries, unless the context otherwise requires.
-The term "Company" refers to Federal Realty Investment Trust.
+References to "we," "us" or "our" refer to Federal Realty Investment Trust and its directly or indirectly owned subsidiaries, unless the context otherwise requires.
+References to the "Company" refer to Federal Realty Investment Trust.
+The term "you" refers to a prospective investor.